Are Payday Loan Users Stupid?

 Recent legislation from Texas to California focuses on banning payday lending.
 This ban inherently assumes that the 12 million people who take out ~$7.4 billion in payday loans every year are incapable of making intelligent decisions and must be protected by removing this choice.

-There is no question that many payday loan users are making poor decision.
+There is no question that many payday loan users are making poor decisions.
 In fact, The Consumer Finance Protection Bureau (CFPB) finds that over 66% or 8 million people use payday loans incorrectly as longer-term loans instead of as a short-term credit tool.
 This is unacceptable, but is it a result of bad decision making skills or, as the CFPB states, a question of “whether consumers understand the costs, benefits, and risk of using these products?”

 Borrowers Demonstrate Highly Rational Decision Making